 Warsaw has cemented its big-city credentials by having a city-wide bike rental fleet, and the numbers are impressive.
-With 380 stations spread throughout all of Warsaw's districts offering 5,500 bikes there’s no question you’ll be spotting the silvery fleet flying through the city’s streets.
+With 380 stations (including 11 electric bike stations) spread throughout all of Warsaw's districts offering 5,500 bikes there’s no question you’ll be spotting the silvery fleet flying through the city’s streets.
 And why not try one yourself?
-The Veturilo (meaning 'vehicle' in Esperanto) system is ridiculously easy: set up an account online (en.veturilo.waw.pl is the English-language site) and pay the initial 10zł fee.
+The Veturilo (meaning 'vehicle' in Esperanto) system is ridiculously easy: set up an account online (en.veturilo.waw.pl) and pay the initial 10zł fee.
 Once you’re registered you can visit any of the stations and select your ride, which has its own individual code.
-Simply scan the QR code, or if using a phone, dial and enter your phone number, your PIN and the bike’s code, and you’ll receive the number to unlock the bicycle from the stand.
+Simply scan the bike's QR code, or if you don't want to use your phone, dial and enter your phone number, your PIN and the bike’s code into the station's screen, and you’ll unlock the bicycle from the stand.
 Then you’re off!
 The first 20 minutes are free, and from there you pay 1zł for 21-60 minutes, 3zł for the second hour, 5zł for the third, and 7zł for each hour after that up to 12 hours.
-There’s a 200zł fee for exceeding 12 hours, and a whopping 2,000zł cost for replacing a lost or damaged bike, so behave yourself.
-When you return the bike, which can be done at any of the stations, you check the app confirming the return, and you’re finished.
+There’s a 200zł fee for exceeding 12 hours, and a 2,000zł cost for replacing a lost or damaged bike, so behave yourself.
+Electric bikes work slightly differently - the first 20 minutes are free, 6zł for 21-60 minutes, 14zł for each hour after that up to 12 hours.
+There’s a 300zł fee for exceeding 12 hours, and a whopping 12,000zł cost for replacing a lost or damaged bike.
+When you're done, pop your bike back into the stand at any of the stations, or if the stands are full, confirm your return via the station's machine and use the bike chain to secure your bike to another bike, and you’re finished.
 Service available Mar-Nov.